David-OConnor/pyflow/README.md

 Poetry allows projects to specify version, but neither selects, nor provides a way to select the right one.
 If it chooses the wrong one, it will install the wrong environment, and produce a confusing error message.
-This can be worked around using `Pyenv`, but neither the poetry docs nor error message provide guidance on this.
-This adds friction to the workflow and may confuse new users, as it occurs by default on popular linux distros like Ubuntu.
-Additionally, `pyenv's` docs are
+This can be worked around using `Pyenv`, but this solution isn't documented, and adds friction to the workflow.
+It may confuse new users, as it occurs by default on popular linux distros like Ubuntu.
+Additionally, `Pyenv's` docs are
 confusing: It's not obvious how to install it, what operating systems it's compatible with, or what additional dependencies are required.